The Australian Women's Weekly Children's Birthday Cake Book

-The Australian Women's Weekly Children's Birthday Cake Book is a recipe book focused on children's-themed birthday cakes published as part of The Australian Women's Weekly magazine cookbook series by Australian Consolidated Press, written by Maryanne Blacker and Pamela Clark.
-First published in 1980 and re-released in 2011, it has become an "Australian cult classic" and a "publishing phenomenon".
-Between its launch in 1980 and its relaunch in 2011, the book sold more than a million copies, despite having been out of print for a significant portion of that period.
+The Australian Women's Weekly Children's Birthday Cake Book (or simply AWWCBCB) is a popular recipe book focused on children's-themed birthday cakes published as part of The Australian Women's Weekly magazine cookbook series by Australian Consolidated Press, originally co-authored by the magazine's food editor, Ellen Sinclair, and chef Pamela Clark.
+First published in 1980 and re-released in 2011, its cultural impact has been variously described as an "Australian cult classic", a "cultural icon" and "national treasure".
+Between its launch in 1980 and its relaunch in 2011, notwithstanding it having been out of print for a significant portion of the intervening period, the recipe book sold more than a million copies, earning its description as a "publishing phenomenon".

 During the 1970s and 80s, The Australian Women's Weekly was among the highest-selling magazines in Australia and published a wide range of titles for cake decorating, recipe and meal ideas in both book and magazine form.

 Themes and designs

-There are 108 themed cakes appearing in the original edition, "largely composed of packet butter cake mix, Vienna cream icing and lollies", although "for the over-achiever", the book offers a recipe for fresh butter cake at the front.
+There are 108 themed cakes appearing in the original edition, "largely composed of packet butter cake mix, Vienna cream icing and lollies".
+Although "for the over-achiever", the book offers a recipe for fresh butter cake at the front.

 The cover illustration is of the "train cake", for which it became synonymous — the cookbook is sometimes referred to as "the book with the train on the cover".
-The swimming pool cake — a construction filled with jelly and tiny swimming figures — has been referred to as "the crowning glory" because to a parent, it seemed so difficult to engineer.
+The swimming pool cake — a construction filled with jelly and tiny swimming figures — has been referred to as "the crowning glory", because, to a parent, it seemed so difficult to engineer.
 Some of the better-known cakes are: